-- In order to support children to retain basic skills previously learnt, we have introduced 5 a day.
-Every day, children have 5 questions covering arithmetic questions that have already been taught to revise and encourage automaticity.
-Ask your child how they are doing with their 5 a day scores!
+In order to support children to retain basic skills previously learnt, we have introduced 5 a day.
+Every day, children have 5 questions covering arithmetic skills that have already been taught to revise and encourage automaticity.

 Things you can do to help your child at home

-- Help them to practice and become confident with the four operations (addition, subtraction, multiplication and division).
+- Practising to become confident with the 4 operations (addition, subtraction, multiplication and division)

-- Real life Maths skills such as telling the time, using money and estimation.
+- Real life maths skills such as telling the time, using money, measuring and weighing and estimation

 As parents/ carers, you can access the following websites to support your child/ children: -

 https://www.doodlelearning.com/ (only if your child has been given an account)